 Reducing the ambiguity about what counts as meeting the goal makes measuring performance easier.
 Instead of the imprecise goal to put more effort into lead generation, set a number of calls or presentations you will make.

-Learning goals are specific, challenging goals for researching or creating strategies for how to tackle the overall problem.
+Learning goals are specific, challenging goals for creating strategies to tackle an overall problem.
 For example, if you want to close a set number of commercial transactions next year, first set learning goals for what skills or expertise you may need to improve upon to get you there.

 Research doesn’t show a strong link between performance and whether a goal is assigned or generated collaboratively—except when a goal is assigned without much explanation.
 Exchanging information and strategies is what affects performance, regardless of how the goal is assigned.
 Have a conversation about goals where you can pass along information or ask questions.